alejocarmona/ApptramiteYA/README.md

 ## Environment Variables

-To run this project locally, you will need to create a `.env` file in the root of your project and add the following environment variables:
+To run this project locally, you will need to create a `.env` file in the root of your project and add the following environment variables.

-### Firebase
+### Firebase Client SDK
-These are required for the application to connect to your Firebase project.
+These are required for the application to connect to your Firebase project on the client-side.
 You can get these from the Firebase console in your project's settings.

 ```
 NEXT_PUBLIC_FIREBASE_API_KEY=